-- 6.1 It is the Council's responsibility under the Code to approve a Treasury Policy statement. - 6.2 The Council delegates the review of the policy and monitoring of the performance of the treasury management function to Cabinet, the scrutiny of treasury management strategy and policies to the Audit and Standards Committee, and the execution and administration of treasury management decisions to the Strategic Director, Resources and Digital, who will act in accordance with the organisations policy statement and TMPs and CIPFA's Standard of Professional Practice on Treasury Management.
-Any proposals to approve, adopt or amend policy require the consent of the Council and are matters for the Council to determine. - 6.3 Treasury Strategy (Appendix 3, section 1.3) outlines the Councils arrangements for reporting on Treasury Management. - 6.4 As from 1st April 2019, CIPFA required all local authorities to prepare an additional report, a Capital Strategy report, which is intended to provide the following: -
+6.1 It is the Council's responsibility under the Code to approve a Treasury Policy statement.

-- a) a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - b) an overview of how the associated risk is managed; - c) the implications for future financial sustainability. - 6.5 The aim of this report is to ensure that all elected members of the council fully understand the overall strategy, governance procedures and risk appetite entailed by this Strategy. - 6.6 The Capital Strategy 2020/21 to 2024/25 was approved by Cabinet on 19th November 2019.
+- The Council delegates the review of the policy and monitoring of the performance of the treasury management function to Cabinet, the scrutiny of treasury management strategy and policies to the Audit and Standards Committee, and the execution and administration of treasury management decisions to the Strategic Director, Resources and Digital, who will act in accordance with the organisations policy statement and TMPs and CIPFA's Standard of Professional Practice on Treasury Management.
+Any proposals to approve, adopt or amend policy require the consent of the Council and are matters for the Council to determine. - 6.3 Treasury Strategy (Appendix 3, Section 1.3) outlines the Council's arrangements for reporting on Treasury Management.
+Any additional reporting arrangements resulting from changes to the Treasury Management Code in December 2021 will be introduced in financial year 2023/24. - 6.4 As from 1st April 2019, CIPFA required all local authorities to prepare an additional report, a Capital Strategy report, which is intended to provide the following: - a) a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - b) an overview of how the associated risk is managed; and - c) the implications for future financial sustainability. - 6.5 The aim of this report is to ensure that all elected members of the Council fully understand the overall strategy, governance procedures and risk appetite entailed by this Strategy. - 6.6 The Capital Strategy 2022/23 to 2026/27 was approved by Cabinet on 16th November 2021.

-Treasury Strategy 2020/21 to 2024/25
+Treasury Strategy 2022/23 to 2026/27